Alemi7523/Alemi7523.github.io/index.md

 We are done here, so leave the forest.

-Trade a Loppuny for a **Shroomish** to the girl right of the stairs on the beach.
+Trade a Loppuny for a **Shroomish** to the girl at the right of the stairs on the beach.

 You can pay a guy to bring you back to Akuwa Town, but it costs $2500.
 I feel that going back manually isn’t hard enough to deserve paying that